-Greg Palmer represents clients in several areas including commercial litigation, general aviation litigation, and the defense of employers in disputes arising from the employment relationship.
+Greg Palmer represents clients in several areas including commercial litigation, general aviation litigation, construction defect and the defense of employers in disputes arising from the employment relationship.
 Greg’s practice also includes the defense of professional liability claims, general casualty matters, product liability cases and construction litigation.

 In conjunction with his general aviation litigation practice, Greg has lectured extensively on the Warsaw Convention and its progeny.
 Representing an industry which is subject to federal regulation and impacted by numerous international treaties and conventions, Greg’s practice includes consulting with aviation industry clients on compliance issues and interpretation of treaties and conventions which may impact potential or pending litigation.
 Defending clients against claims arising during international transport, Greg has litigated a variety of issues including simple negligence claims, unlawful restraint allegations, and security related matters including unlawful search and seizure allegations.
 Greg has also served as defense counsel in mass tort claims arising out of aviation accidents.